pyranid/pyranid/README.md

 };

 // Handles copying data from a ResultSet row to an instance of the specified type.
+// You might use out-of-the-box defaults...
+ResultSetMapper basicResultSetMapper = ResultSetMapper.withDefaultConfiguration();

+// ...or turn some knobs.
+// Plan caching trades memory for faster mapping of wide ResultSets.
+// Normalization locale should match the language of your database tables/column names.
-// CustomColumnMappers supply "surgical" overrides to handle custom types.
-ResultSetMapper resultSetMapper = ResultSetMapper.withPlanCachingEnabled(true)
+// CustomColumnMappers supply "surgical" overrides to handle custom types ResultSetMapper resultSetMapper = ResultSetMapper.withPlanCachingEnabled(true) .normalizationLocale(Locale.forLanguageTag("pt-BR")) .customColumnMappers(List.of(new CustomColumnMapper() {
-  .normalizationLocale(Locale.of("pt-BR"))
-  .customColumnMappers(List.of(new CustomColumnMapper() {
     @Nonnull
     @Override